|NBA Experience||17 seasons|

 |College||Southern University ’99|

-Over the past 15 seasons, Courtney Kirkland has officiated 911 regular season games and seven playoff games.
+Courtney Kirkland enters his 18th season in the NBA.
 He also officiated two seasons in the WNBA, including the 2000 WNBA Finals and the 1999 Conference Finals.
 Kirkland also officiated the 2010 and 2011 Venezuelan LPB basketball championships.

 Prior to joining the NBA, Kirkland also worked three seasons in the CBA where he officiated the 1999 and 2000 CBA Finals as well as the 2000 CBA All-Star Game.
 He was a high school official for four years as a member of the Baton Rouge (La.)
 Basketball Officials Association and was named Rookie Official of the Year in 1994.